Lessons need manual checking

 Typical payout question

-Open the calculation and check which completed lessons, student counts, rates, cancellations, and payable rules produced the final amount.
+Open the calculation and check which completed lessons, student counts, attendance context, rates, cancellations, and payable rules produced the final amount.

 Each payout profile can show the period, total lessons, payable lessons, canceled lessons, calculation time, and lesson-by-lesson net amount.